Tezeroth/Aframe-movement-test/README.md

 - movement controls work on firefox via airlink, however it dosent support openxr
 - Works with Edge(lol) via airlink, however the airlink starts spazzing out, will try wired.

+GOT IT WORKING!
+SWEET JOY.
+Now to apply this to previous work.